louiscenter/hypervision-browser/README.md

 ```

 ## Instructions
-**NOTE: Please test in *both* Chrome & Firefox.
+**NOTE: Please test in *both* Firefox & Chrome.
 Sometimes one works, and the other doesn't.
 I'm not sure why.**

 Open two tabs inside the same browser, and navigate each to `http://localhost:8080`.